Regional handwriting variation: The Latin writing system

 The lowercase letter s: See long s.

 The lowercase letters u and v: These letters have a common origin and were once written according to the location in the word rather than the sound.
 The v came first; the u originally had a loop extending to the left and was only used to start words.
 All other locations for either u or v were written with the latter.

+Double letters : Some hands in Spanish or other languages with the double-ll digraph cross the l's, forming a shape similar to a capital X. Writers whose languages make common use of double-ff or especially double-tt will very often use a single horizontal stroke across the pair (ﬀ, ƖƖ), even in otherwise non-ligature printing script.

 The uppercase letter I: This letter is often written with one stroke on the top of the letter and one on the bottom.
 This distinguishes it from the lowercase letter l, and the numeral 1, which is often written as a straight line without the ear.

 The uppercase letter J: In Germany, this letter is often written with a long stroke to the left at the top.
 This is to distinguish it from the capital letter "I".

 The uppercase letter S: In Japan, this letter is often written with a single serif added to the end of the stroke.